s3prl/s3prl/downstream/README.md

     - The available downstream can be checked by `-h`
     - Each available downstream task has its corresponding folder under `downstream/`.
 Eg. `-d asr` means we are using the task defined in `downstream/asr/`
     - `example` is a pseudo downstream task which is useful for testing the upstream model or as an initial template for developing a new downstream task
+- `-f` or `--upstream_trainable` enables finetuning the upstream model on the downstream task.
+Default: false
 - `-n` or `--name` specifies the experiment name, all the files related to this run will be saved into **expdir**=`result/downstream/{args.name}`.
 (You can also use `-p` or `--expdir` to directly specify the path of **expdir**.)
     - command
     - config file